Ralakus/AmalgamationEngine/README.md

 # To do:
 ## Short term :arrow_down:
-* Create Premake project
+* Create Premake project :heavy_check_mark:
-* Create Vulkan Instance and Window
 * Create Core Library
+* Be able to render a mesh using Vulkan

 ## Long term :arrow_forward:
 * Make Editor / tools for engine